-Camellia sinensis is an evergreen shrub tree that thrives in forest areas.
-The leaves are a glossy green with serrated edges and are very similar in shape and size to a bay leaf.
+Camellia sinensis (or tea plant) is used to make most traditional caffeinated teas, including black tea, white tea, oolong tea, and green tea.
+This plant originated near the southwest region of China as an evergreen forest shrub.
+The leaves are glossy green with serrated edges and are similar in both shape and size to a bay leaf.

-Tea is harvested during the warmer months of the year when the plants are growing strong.
-In northern climates, this is only a four-month window.
-In more tropical regions, they may have up to eight months of regular harvests.
+Tea is harvested during the warmer months when the plant is growing strong.
+In northern climates, this results in only a four-month window.
+But in tropical regions, cultivars may have up to eight months of regular harvests.